Reinforcement Learning for Test Case Prioritization: Validation

 To check for significant differences in results across configurations for a given dataset, we use Welch's ANOVA~\cite{welch1947generalization} to compare all configurations across all cycles, with one NRPA or APFD value per cycle.
 Then we perform the Games-Howell post-hoc test~\cite{games1976pairwise} to compare each pair of configurations.
 The significance level is set to 0.05, and therefore any difference with \textit{p}-value $<$= 0.05 is considered significant.
 We use Welch's ANOVA rather than one-way ANOVA because the variance in results across configurations are not equal.
 Also, we rely on the Games-Howell post-hoc test due to its compatibility with Welch's ANOVA (i.e., no assumption about equal variance).
 Using this post-hoc test also addresses the usual problems related to repeated testing when performing multiple comparisons (increased type-I error)~\cite{kim2014analysis}.

-Table~\ref{tab:results-training} shows the overall training for all experiments.
+\TR{E3, R2.2, R2.6, R3.6}{ Table~\ref{tab:results-training} shows the overall training times for all experiments.
+Similarly, Table~\ref{tab:results-prediction} shows the averages and standard deviations of prediction (ranking) time for all experiments.
 Each column and row corresponds to a dataset and configuration, respectively.
-For each dataset (column), the relative performance ranks of configurations in terms of training are depicted with $\circled{n}$, where a lower rank $n$ indicates smaller training time.
-The relative performance ranks are calculated according to Def.~\ref{def:relativeperfrank}, but based on training time.
+For each dataset (column), the relative performance ranking of configurations in terms of training/prediction time are depicted with $\circled{n}$, where a lower rank $n$ indicates smaller training/prediction time.
+The relative performance ranks are calculated according to Def.~\ref{def:relativeperfrank}, but based on training/prediction time. }

 \textbf{RQ1.1} As shown in Table \ref{tab:results}, multiple pairwise configurations perform best for some of the datasets but we cannot single out one configuration overall based on ranks.
 Configuration pairwise-ACER yields, however, the best averages.
 Also, based on the post-hoc test, pairwise-ACER perform best across all datasets except one, followed by pairwise-A2C and pairwise-PPO2.
-In contrast, listwise ranking with all algorithms. pointwise-TD3, and pointwise-SAC perform worst.
+In contrast, listwise ranking with all algorithms, pointwise-TD3, and pointwise-SAC perform worst. \TR{R3.5}{As discussed in Sec.~\ref{sec:listwise}, we argue that due to the large observation space of listwise, it requires extensive training data, and under the same circumstances (i.e., same training data and steps of training) their accuracy can not be as good as the pairwise and pointwise configurations.}

 Also, for each dataset, we measured the effect size of the differences between configuration pairs based on Common Language Effect Size (CLE)~\cite{mcgraw1992common,arcuri2014hitchhiker}.
 CLE estimates the probability that a randomly sampled score from one population will be greater than a randomly sampled score from the other population.
 As shown in Table~\ref{tab:cle}, CLE values between one of the worst and best cases for the six enriched datasets are above 96\%, while they are 79\% and 70\% for the simple datasets Paint-Control and IOFROL, respectively.
 Results therefore show the importance of selecting one of the best configurations.
 Also, relatively smaller CLEs for simple datasets suggests none of the configurations learned an adequate ranking strategy in these cases.
 This may not be surprising since learning an accurate policy for complex software systems cannot be expected to be always possible based on simple data.